 Prior to this offering, there has been no public market for our common stock, and no predictions can be made about the effect, if any, that market sales of shares of our common stock or the availability of such shares for sale will have on the market price prevailing from time to time.
 Nevertheless, the actual sale of, or the perceived potential for the sale of, our common stock in the public market may have an adverse effect on the market price for our common stock and could impair our ability to raise capital through future sales of our securities.
 See "Risk Factors-Risks Related to this Offering and Ownership of our Common Stock-Future sales of our common stock in the public market could lower our share price, and any additional capital raised by us through the sale of equity or convertible debt securities may dilute your ownership in us and may adversely affect the market price of our common stock."
-Upon the completion of this offering, we will have outstanding shares of common stock, assuming no exercise of outstanding options and assuming the sale of shares of common stock offered by the selling stockholder in this offering and that the underwriters have not exercise their option to purchase additional shares.
-Of these shares, shares of common stock will be freely transferable without restriction or further registration under the Securities Act by persons other than "affiliates," as that term is defined in Rule 144 under the Securities Act.
-Generally, the balance of our outstanding common stock are "restricted securities" within the meaning of Rule 144 under the Securities Act, subject to the limitations and restrictions that are described below.
+After the consummation of this offering, we will have 1,300,000,000 shares of common stock authorized and 185,653,830 shares of common stock outstanding.
+This number includes 30,769,230 shares of common stock that we are selling in this offering and 7,692,307 shares that the selling stockholder is offering in this offering, which may be resold immediately in the public market.
+Substantially all of the remaining 147,192,293 shares outstanding will be restricted from immediate resale under the lock-up agreements between our current stockholders, including our existing selling stockholder, and the underwriters in this offering.
+Generally, the balance of our outstanding common stock not held by the public will also be "restricted securities" within the meaning of Rule 144 under the Securities Act, subject to the limitations and restrictions that are described below.
 Common stock purchased by our affiliates will be "restricted securities" under Rule 144.
-Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rules 144 or 701 promulgated under the Securities Act.
+Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rules 144 or 701 promulgated un